GAJA PIEDMONT WINE

 However, Angelo’s daughter Gaia is as strong a personality as her father and decided that from the 2013 vintage, the three single vineyard wines from Barbaresco - Costa Russi, Sorì San Lorenzo and Sorì Tildìn - should return to DOC status.
 This time, the patriarch has not resisted the decisions of the younger generation!

 And what of the Chardonnay and Sauvignon Blanc plantings?
 The former makes up Gaia & Rey - malolactic fermentation, six to eight months en barrique - in tribute to Angelo’s daughter and grandmother.
-(His other daughter, Rossana, is championed by another wine, from a more recent Chardonnay planting, Rossj Bass Langhe.)
-The Sauvignon Blanc is found in a silky, complex wine usually with wild herbs and the brightest of citrus and white stone fruit.
-Gaja is also a major grappa producer, with spirits distilled from the individual wines.
+(His other daughter, Rossana, is championed by another Gaja wine, from a more recent Chardonnay planting, Rossj Bass Langhe.)
+This Sauvignon Blanc Gaja Piedmont white wine is found in a silky, complex wine usually with wild herbs and the brightest of citrus and white stone fruit.
+Gaja Piedmont is also a major grappa producer, with spirits distilled from the individual wines.

 The Gaja wine name has spread beyond Piedmont, too.
 With the acquisition of Pieve Santa Restituta, Montalcino, in 1994 (read more here) and Ca'Marcanda, Bolgheri, in 1996, Gaja Piedmont now produces more wine in Tuscany than in its home province.
 And, in 2017, the company announced a joint venture with Alberto Graci on the slopes of Mount Etna, Sicily.
 Armit Wines will be following developments closely and you might see these on our list in future years, alongside Gaja’s Piedmont production, which we’ve brought to the UK exclusively for the past two decades - 2017 marks 20 years of this great relationship.